From Abidjan to Jakarta: How Cities Are Reinventing the Way We Eat

 Anthony Bourdain and Barack Obama at a canteen in Hanoi, Vietnam (May 23, 2016).
 Pete Souza/Wikimedia, CC BY-NC-ND

-The city would thus be the prime setting for the dietary, nutritional, and epidemiological shift away from “empty calories” and ultra-processed foods.
-By extension, it would be held responsible for obesity, cardiovascular disease, diabetes, hypertension, diet-related cancers, and the growing exposure to chemical residues.
+The city would thus be the prime setting for the dietary, nutritional, and epidemiological transition—marked by “empty calories” and ultra-processed foods.
+By extension, it would be responsible for obesity, cardiovascular disease, diabetes, high blood pressure, diet-related cancers, and increasing exposure to chemical residues.

-As a hub of commercial consumption and the industrialization of the food sector—through its supermarkets, where numerous products imported from international markets compete—the city embodies the “Walmartization” of the world.
+As a prime hub for commercial consumption and the industrialization of food—through its supermarkets, where numerous products imported from international markets compete—the city embodies the “Walmartization” of the world.

-Because the West underwent this process before other regions of the world, and because the major corporations in the food system originated there, some people equate this shift with the Westernization of diets.
-The nutritional composition of diets is certainly changing in the same direction everywhere, albeit at varying speeds: the share of carbohydrates in energy intake is decreasing, that of fats is increasing, and animal proteins are replacing plant proteins, while consumption of industrially processed foods is skyrocketing.
+Because the West underwent this process before other regions of the world, and because the major corporations in the food system originated there, some equate this shift with the “Westernization” of the diet.
+The nutritional composition of diets is certainly changing in the same direction everywhere, albeit at varying rates: the share of carbohydrates in energy intake is decreasing, that of fats is increasing, and animal proteins are replacing plant proteins, while consumption of industrially processed foods is skyrocketing.

-However, eating is not merely about consumption.
-Thus, while influenced by global trends, people’s eating habits are also shaped by their perceptions, their surroundings, and their local roots.
+However, eating is not limited to simply consuming food.
+Thus, although influenced by global trends, individuals’ eating habits are also shaped by their perceptions, their environments, and their local roots.

-Socio-anthropological studies that focus on detailed levels of observation examine not only what people eat but also how they organize themselves to do so, what they say about it, and what they think about it.
-For eating is much more than simply nourishing oneself, even for the most vulnerable populations.
-It is about taking pleasure, maintaining connections with others, forging relationships with one’s surroundings, and building and shaping individual and collective identities.
+Socio-anthropological studies that focus on fine-grained levels of observation examine not only what people eat but also how they organize themselves to do so, what they say about it, and what they think about it.
+For eating is much more than simply nourishing oneself—even for the most vulnerable populations.
+It is about taking pleasure, maintaining connections with others, forging relationships with one’s environment, and building and expressing individual and collective identities.

-When it comes to food, city dwellers are subject to a multitude of dietary guidelines, between which they constantly navigate and which may even be contradictory.
+When it comes to food, city dwellers are influenced by a multitude of normative guidelines, between which they are constantly navigating and which may even be contradictory.

 For example, Mexicans face a paradoxical dilemma.
-The Ministry of Tourism and the Economy has adopted a strategy to promote Mexican street food, which was designated as part of the Intangible Cultural Heritage of Humanity by UNESCO in 2019.
+The Ministry of Tourism and the Economy has adopted a strategy of promoting Mexican street food, which was inscribed on UNESCO’s Intangible Cultural Heritage List in 2019.

 How many tacos are you going to eat?

-It is easy to imagine the concern that the contradiction between these two sets of norms might cause.
+It is easy to imagine the concern that the contradiction between these two normative frameworks can cause.

 It is true that cities in Africa, Latin America, and Asia are seeing the expansion of international supermarket and fast-food chains.